Gexkill/sweng2/RASD/src/index.md

     * The system must be able to check the position of the user.
     * The system must not accept requests of users outside the area of the city.
     * The system must transfer the request to the appropriate taxi driver.
+    * The system must determine the zone **It is correct here?
+Do we have to put this even in TaxiDrivers?**
 * [G7] Allows users to request for the reservation of a taxi at least two hours in advance.
     * The system must be able to check the origin and the destination of reservation.
     * The system must not accept reservations with an origin outside the area of the city.